 #7 Carry Spare Gloves

 Do your fingers get cold easily, then become difficult to rewarm?
 (Mine do.)
 Carry two pairs of gloves, keeping the second pair in a zippered or secure jacket pocket, so that your body heat keeps them toasty.
 (They would be like blocks of ice in your pack.)
-If your fingers get cold, remove the gloves you’re wearing and warm your bare hands against your belly or in pants pockets against your thighs.
+When your fingers get cold, remove the gloves you’re wearing and warm your bare hands against your belly or in pants pockets against your thighs.
 Once the blood has returned to your fingers, put on the gloves you’ve kept warm inside your jacket, and put the cold ones in that pocket.

 This is also a good method for drying wet gloves, but put wet gloves in a pocket of a waterproof-breathable jacket, where the dampness won’t make contact with your body.
 Plus, carrying a spare pair of gloves is a smart safety precaution in winter—you never know when a gust of wind, a fall, damage like a tear, or even an avalanche could cause you or a companion to lose a glove or two, quickly leaving you without the functional use of your hands and putting you at risk of severe frostbite.

 Lastly, mittens are warmer than gloves because fingers benefit from their collective warmth, and get cold more easily when isolated.
 Whenever dexterity isn’t critical, or in extreme cold, wear mittens instead of gloves or over light gloves.